Lord, you have apportioned to your people the manifold gifts of the Spirit:The Book of Occasional Services 2018, pg. 321

 one God, for ever and ever.
 Amen.

-- Leave‐taking Essentials for Clergy
+- Leave‐taking Essentials

 A good beginning depends on a good ending.
 Your congregation’s ability to call your successor and move forward successfully in ministry with them depends greatly on how well you leave as well as on your ability to let go.
 Your character and integrity are demonstrated in how you leave a position.